CounterpartyXCP/Documentation/Counterwallet/enhanced_asset_info.md

 #Enhanced Asset Info

 When initially setting or changing your asset's (token's) description, you can enable enhanced functionality (such as an token image and a longer description) by providing a URL to a specially formatted .json file (e.g. http://www.mydomain.com/foo.json) as the description.
-This allows the token owner to provide enhanced information to the token's holders, and enhances the user experience for these holders for wallet implementations that support this spec.
+This provides enhanced information to the token's holders, and enhances the user experience for wallet implementations that support this spec.

 Token Info URL format
 ---------------------------